 This one is badass.
-I know looking at it first time will make you fall in love with it.
+I know looking at it the first time will make you fall in love with it.
 The silver colour looks so gorgeous and covers the whole PCB with some black accents on heatsinks and slots.
 It’s an enthusiast motherboard and has overwhelming additional features for easy operation.
-Although you will not gain fps boost in games but there are some easy overclocking operations present in it.
+Although you will not gain fps boost in games there are some easy overclocking operations present in it.

 First of all the motherboards supports 2 Way Nvidia SLI and 4 Way Amd CrossfireX.
 It also supports Quad Nvidia SLI and Quad Amd CrossfireX.
 Nonetheless, the quad SLI is not worth the money, So the multi-gpu support is just like a Normal Z170 Chipset motherboard.

 The practical feature is however present considering the overclocking section this motherboard provides you.
 At the right bottom of the motherboard, there are power/reset buttons and the RED dial is for Overclocking.
 Just turn it clockwise for required overclocking.
 Along with this basic feature the motherboard also has a OC dashboard which you can see at the right top corner, can be used for advanced overclocking.